AdaCore/spark2014/docs/design/gnat2why.rst

 Gnat2why is the tool that translates an Ada compilation unit into Why.
 Similar to a compiler, Gnat2why is called on a single Ada input file.
-It will generate a number of Why files, with a main Why file that has the same name as the Ada file, but with the extension ``.why``.
+It will generate a number of Why files, with a main Why file that has the same name as the Ada file, but with the extension ``__package.why``.
 In this section, we do not describe the translation itself, only the parts of the design of gnat2why which are relevant for the interaction with other tools, in particular ``gnatprove`` and ``why``.

 More precise description
 ------------------------